CRIMES AND PUNISHMENTS

 ASSAULT AND BATTERY

 18-917A.
 Student harassment -- Intimidation -- Bullying.
-(1) No student shall intentionally commit, or conspire to commit, an act of harassment, intimidation or bullying against another student.
+(1) No student or minor present on school property or at school activities shall intentionally commit, or conspire to commit, an act of harassment, intimidation or bullying against another student.

 (2) As used in this section, "harassment, intimidation or bullying" means any intentional gesture, or any intentional written, verbal or physical act or threat by a student that: